-Eric Acker is a trial lawyer in the firm's Intellectual Property Practice Group.
+Eric Acker is a partner and trial lawyer in the firm’s Intellectual Property Group.
 Mr. Acker has tried more than 50 trials (including more than 47 jury trials) in courtrooms across the country.
-He has been selected by his peers in 2009-2013 for inclusion in the Best Lawyers in America.

-Mr. Acker was Phi Beta Kappa at the University of California at Berkeley.
-While at the University of Michigan Law School, he served as an Associate Editor of the Michigan Law Review and was elected to the Order of the Coif.
+Mr. Acker was Phi Beta Kappa at the University of California at Berkeley where he received his B.S.
+He received his J.D., cum laude, from the University of Michigan Law School, where he served as an Associate Editor of the Michigan Law Review and was elected to the Order of the Coif.

 Eric Acker received a 2012 California Lawyer Attorney of the Year Award for his successful defense of Novell in a copyright and licensing jury trial.
 He also was named the 2014 Best Lawyers in America San Diego Litigation Patent Lawyer of the Year.
 He is also recommended as a leading lawyer by Best Lawyers in America 2009–2017 and Legal 500 US 2013, and was named a “California Local Litigation Star” in the 2013–2016 issues of Benchmark Litigation.

 ©1996-2016 Morrison & Foerster LLP.
 All rights reserved.